This comic is for adults only, right?

 art editing, digital art (cel and

 painted) I use Photoshop.
-Artworks are
+Certain digital

-often aided with my library of personal
+aided with my library of personal

 .
-For the website design I use Frontpage
+For the website design, I use Frontpage

 Editor for the basic template, Notepad to